Selling a House in Probate Texas

 Valuation or Appraisal

-The first step is determining the property’s value.
-This requires either a land valuation by a trusted professional or hiring an experienced appraiser familiar with local probate laws for evaluating current property value.
-Many states require probate properties to sell for at least 90% of their appraised value, making it crucial to find an appraiser with probate expertise who won’t artificially inflate the property’s worth.
+The first step is determining your property’s true market value.
+This requires either a land assessment from a trusted local expert or working with an experienced West Texas appraiser who understands probate regulations.
+Since many states require probate properties to sell for at least 90% of their appraised value, it’s essential to partner with an honest appraiser who provides realistic valuations rather than inflated estimates that could complicate your selling process.

 Listing the House

-With appraisal in hand, you, the executor, and/or your attorney need to file an intention to sell the property and other assets with the court.
-This filing will include the final appraised amount and your preferred selling method.
-Options include auction, traditional market sale, direct sale to an investor, and more.
-Once the petition receives approval, you can list the property to attract potential buyers.
-Whether selling independently, using an experienced real estate agent, or selling directly to an investor, ensure you have guidance from someone with probate property expertise.
+After receiving the appraisal, you as the executor, along with your attorney, must file your intention to sell the property and other assets with the court.
+This filing should include the final appraised value and your chosen selling method.
+You have several options: auction, traditional market listing, or a direct sale to a local investor.
+Once the court approves your petition, you’re free to market the property.
+Whether you’re selling independently, working with a real estate agent, or partnering directly with a trusted local investor like Electrum Properties, make sure you have guidance from someone with specific probate property experience in West Texas.

 Offers